 Cannelton is a very small city located in the state of Indiana.
 With a population of 1,503 people and just one neighborhood, Cannelton is the 280th largest community in Indiana.

-Because occupations involving physical labor dominate the local economy, Cannelton is generally considered to be a blue-collar town.
-52.69% of the Cannelton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Cannelton, you'll notice that it is more blue-collar than most other communities in America.
+52.69% of Cannelton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cannelton is a city of production and manufacturing workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Cannelton who work in sales jobs (7.62%), food service (7.17%), and office and administrative support (6.73%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Cannelton has relatively fewer families with younger children, and/or college students.
 Combined, this makes Cannelton a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Cannelton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Cannelton doesn't have a public transportation system that people use for their commute.

 The citizens of Cannelton have a very low rate of college education: just 9.72% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.